Home > About Us > Statute, Rules, and Grant Policies Guide

 Texas Administrative Code, Title 25, Chapters 701 – 703

-RECENTLY ADOPTED RULE CHANGES
+RECENTLY ADOPTED RULE CHANGE

-Beginning March 12, 2025, Texas Administrative Code Chapter 703 will reflect the recently adopted rule amendments, which are also available here: Adopted Rule Text February 2025
+payment within 30 days of receiving a complete and correct FSR.
+Beginning March 12, 2026, Texas Administrative Code Chapter 703 will reflect the recently adopted rule amendment, which is also available here:

 Grant Policy Guides